PlayMonster: Patch Products

-1971

-Brothers Fran and Bryce Patch opened a commercial printing company, producing games and related items for other companies.
+In 1971, brothers Fran and Bryce Patch opened a commercial printing company, producing games and related items for other companies.
 They printed Trivial Pursuit game boards and Cabbage Patch Kids sticker books, among other products.

-1985

-Fran and Bryce Patch began their own toy and game company: Patch Products.
+In 1985, Fran and Bryce Patch began their own toy and game company: Patch Products.
 The company started a line of PuzzlePatch tray puzzles for preschoolers, which are still in production; the company produced its 100 millionth puzzle in 2008.
 The American Toy Institute, Great American Toy Contest, National Association for Gifted Children, Nick Jr. Magazine and Toy Tips have recognized the puzzles for helping educate children.

-1992

-The company obtained the license for TriBond, its first board game, which was inducted into Games Magazine's Hall of Fame.
+In 1992, the company obtained the license for TriBond, its first board game, which was inducted into Games Magazine's Hall of Fame.

-2000

-Patch followed the success of TriBond with two other board games, Blurt! and MadGab.
+Patch followed the success of TriBond with two other board games in 2000, Blurt! and MadGab.
 The company sold the brand rights to these games to Mattel in 2004.

-2008

-In 2008, Patch Products acquired Smethport Specialty Co., the maker of Lauri Toys and specialty products, adding educational items to Patch's lineup, including Tall-Stackers pegging and crepe rubber puzzles, along with the Wooly Willy magnetic personality.
+Patch Products acquired Smethport Specialty Co., the maker of Lauri Toys and specialty products, in 2008, adding educational items to Patch's lineup, including Tall-Stackers pegging and crepe rubber puzzles, along with the Wooly Willy magnetic personality.

-2009

-Patch Products secured the rights to create a fresh version of the popular Are You Smarter Than a 5th Grader? board game based on the TV show hosted by Jeff Foxworthy.
+In 2009, Patch Products secured the rights to create a fresh version of the popular Are You Smarter Than a 5th Grader? board game based on the TV show hosted by Jeff Foxworthy.

-2010

-Patch Products introduced 5 Second Rule.
+Patch Products introduced 5 Second Rule in 2010.
 5 Second Rule would go on to be played on The Ellen Show for over six years.
 Patch Products also developed a nostalgic line called Treasured Toys, which included bringing back favorites Yakity-Yak Teeth, Shark Attack, and Bed Bugs.

-2011

-5 Second Rule was a finalist for Game of the Year TOTY Award.
+In 2011, 5 Second Rule was a finalist for Game of the Year TOTY Award.

-2012

-Patch Products was honored with a Wisconsin Family Business of the Year Award.
+Patch Products was honored with a Wisconsin Family Business of the Year Award in 2012.
 The Work Hard—Play Hard Award was given to Patch to recognize the company's emphasis on family fun to promote togetherness.

-2013

-Patch Products, was the distributor of the Perplexus 3D maze game to independent toy and gift stores.
-It also became the new manufacturer and distributor of the well-known The Game of THINGS...
+In 2013, Patch Products, was the distributor of the Perplexus 3D maze game to independent toy and gift stores.
+It also became the new manufacturer and distributor of The Game of THINGS.
 Patch debuted its new collectible soft doll line Planet Sock Monkey which adds attitude and style to the classic sock monkey: each doll features a its own name, personality, clothing, and accessories.

-2014

-Patch Products was acquired by the private equity firm Topspin Partners.
+Patch Products was acquired by the private equity firm Topspin Partners in 2014.
 Shortly after, Patch Products grew with the acquisition of Onaroo, previously owned by American Innovative, LLC.
 This brand allowed Patch Products to expand into a new, complementary category of children's room décor.

 PlayMonster

-2016

-In February, Patch Products changed its name to PlayMonster.
-The new name better reflected the company’s values and commitment to providing play for all ages.
+In February 2016, Patch Products changed its name to PlayMonster.

-2017

-PlayMonster had multiple TOTY Award finalists, and won Game of the Year with their kids game Yeti in My Spaghetti.
+In 2017, PlayMonster had multiple TOTY Award finalists, and won Game of the Year with their kids game Yeti in My Spaghetti.
 PlayMonster also acquired Tinkineer and its Marbleocity line (laser-cut STEM kits).